College of Arts and Science

 Graduate Dual Enrollment

-Juniors and seniors may be able to dually enroll in the College of Arts and Science and the Office of Graduate Studies with permission of the deans of both divisions.
+Seniors may be able to dually enroll in the College of Arts and Science and the Office of Graduate Studies with permission of the advisor, the Undergraduate Dean, and the Director of Graduate Studies in the department granting graduate credit.
 This enables the student to complete some graduate course work prior to receiving the bachelor’s degree.

 Credit Restrictions